nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ## Examples
-Select an OS by flashing one of our examples using the web flasher [flash.getchip.com/pro](http://flash.getchip.com) in Chrome or Chromium browser.
+You can select an OS by flashing one of our examples using the web flasher [flash.getchip.com/pro](http://flash.getchip.com) in Chrome or Chromium browser.
 Before you go to the web flasher however, there is a method to flashing the C.H.I.P.
 Pro to know and get in the habit of.
 This process is explained below and is also illustrated on the flasher page.

 We have built examples based on Buildroot specific to the hardware on the [Developer's Kit](https://docs.getchip.com/chip_pro_devkit.html).
-If you are building a circuit that incorporates mics and LEDs you can start with these examples and a bare C.H.I.P.
-Pro.
+If you are building a circuit that incorporates mics and LEDs with a bare C.H.I.P.
+Pro you can start with these examples.

 #### Blinkenlights (Buildroot)
 Size: ~60MB